mitranim/wordplay/readme.md

 silicoin © M

-"the existence of 'beta' implies the existence of 'worsa'" © LR
+"existence of 'beta' implies existence of 'worsa'" © LR

 sadvertisement (stuff like those ads asking you for charity donations) © LJ